anvillasoto/computer-pointer-controller/README.md

 Another output is a saved text file for left and right eye images extracted per frame, put in the dictionary and appended into a list that will be used as part of the gaze estimation inputs.
 This text file can be found on [__src/per_model/outputs/test_facial_landmarks_detection_model/eye_images_list.txt__](src/per_model/outputs/test_facial_landmarks_detection_model/eye_images_list.txt)

+The available precisions for this model are FP32, FP16 and FP16-INT8.

 ### Head Pose Estimation Model Benchmark

 For the head pose estimation model benchmark, we use the __test_head_pose_estimation_model.py__ with arguments quite the same as the facial landmark detection model .py file since head pose estimation model needs a cropped head image to perform prediction.
 The output is a video file with Euler angles drawn in the middle of each frame signifying head pose direction in three dimensions which you can see below: